The theology company logo

 to be able to simultaneously process all the elements in a superposition, as does a classical computer sequentially.

 For many people now the old religions are quaint and obsolete myths.
 This may be so, but they still contribute heavily to the theories of governance by which the powers that be govern us.
-My starting point is Christianity as embodies in the Roman Catholic Church,
+My starting point is Christianity as embodied in the Roman Catholic Church.

 Christianity revolved around the idea of a human sacrifice arranged by God to 'redeem' the world, that is to make satisfactory recompense to God for the original lese majeste.
 In particular, we are all held to be sinners only held in check by the paternal authority of a fatherly god acting through the Roman Catholic Hierarchy whose head the Pope claims an error free communication channel with God.